Cloning systems and action operads

-\end{examp} We now introduce the concept of an {\em action operads}, which essentially is a family of groups satisfying certain properties that allow to define operads with equivariance relative to this family; the reader is referred to \cite{Corner-Gurski} for a detailed treatment of action operads and their properties.
-They have been also studied under the name \emph{group operads} \cite{Zhang, Yoshida, Yau}
+We now introduce the concept of an {\em action operad}, which essentially is a family of groups satisfying certain properties that allow one to define operads with equivariance relative to this family; the reader is referred to \cite{Corner-Gurski} for a detailed treatment of action operads and their properties.
+They have been also studied under the name \emph{group operads} \cite{Zhang, Yoshida, Yau}.